-All tuition refunds will be disbursed through the Finance Office.
+All tuition refunds will be disbursed through the Finance Office within 15 calendar days following the date of the withdrawal.

 The student is responsible for ensuring the Finance Office has the correct mailing address to which the refund is being mailed.
 The refund amount will reflect the appropriate prorated amount, including outstanding balances, if any.
 If any portion of tuition was paid from the proceeds of a loan, then the refund will be sent to the lender or to the agency that guaranteed the loan, if any.
 Any remaining amount will be paid to the student.

-1098-T Information
+1098-T INFORMATION

 Form 1098-T (Tuition Payments Statement) is the information return that colleges and universities are required to issue for the purposes of determining a student's eligibility for education tax credits.
-The Finance Office distributes Form 1098-T for the previous year's tuition before January 31st of each year.
+The Finance Office distributes Form

+1098-T for the previous year's tuition before January 31st of each year.
 To receive Form 1098-T in a timely manner, students must inform the Registrar of any address changes.